 Commiphora Wighti is also Known as the Mukul myrrh tree, it is a flowering plant that hails from the family, Burseraceae.
 Its shrub grows to a maximum height of 4 metres, the flowers are either red or pink in colour.

-Usually, the plant is grown in regions where the climatic condition is arid or semi-arid.
-The natural extract called guggulipid has been used in Ayurvedic medicine for almost 3000 years.
-Basically, Guggul is composed of many substances.
+Usually, Commiphora wighti is grown in regions where the climatic condition is arid or semi-arid.
+Its natural extract called guggulipid has been used in traditional medicine systems for almost 3000 years.
+Basically, its extract Guggul is composed of many substances.

 These include steroids, triterpenoids, volatile oils, flavonoids, and sesquiterpenoids.

-While the active compound, guggulsterone helps to reduce fat and is known for anti-inflammatory properties, flavonoids like Quercetin help in protecting the nervous system.
+The active compound, guggulsterone, helps to reduce fat and is known for anti-inflammatory properties, flavonoids like Quercetin help in protecting the nervous system.